Call4Cloud | MMP-C | Autopilot | Device Preparation

 9. Applying the Fix!

-Do you want to know what’s funny? there isn’t any note in this article about what changed with this release.
+Do you want to know what’s funny?
+This article doesn’t mention what changed with this release.

 Releasing Windows 10 Build 19044.1379 / 19043.1379 to Release Preview Channel | Windows Insider Blog